cdluminate/ProdL/ProdL.md

 the references (related works section) in the papers you read.
 III.
 Create a taxonomy to group and differentiate these works.

+### 6.4.
+Incubation of New Ideas

+It will be interesting.

+TODO

 ## 7. Organizing Preliminary Draft

 This section mainly discuss latex typesetting, drafting